kragen/dernocua/text/microlisp.md

 Compressed oops
 ---------------

-So far everything described has use “words”, but I think the “Large Object-Oriented Memory” approach may be suitable for this kind of microcontroller system.
+So far everything described has been described in terms of “words”, but I think the “Large
+Object-Oriented Memory” approach may be suitable for this kind of microcontroller system.
 [Load and store instructions to internal SRAM on ARM Cortex-M3 microcontrollers commonly take 2 clock cycles][2],